flaf/miscellaneous/puppet4/production/modules/puppetforge/README.md

 Its default value is `'6f1b224a4e666c754876139f3643b22f3515f5e6'` which points to the version 1.8.0 of the software.

-The `remote_forge` parameter is the url of the forge used by the server.
+The `remote_forge` parameter is the url of the remote forge used by the server.
 Like a DNS server, if the Puppet forge server receives a request for a module which is not hosted by it, it forwards the request to this remove forge.
 The default value of this parameter is `'https://forgeapi.puppetlabs.com'` which is the official Puppetlabs forge.
 Normally, you should never change this value.

 The `address` and the `port` parameters allow to set the address used by the Puppet forge service (which is a simple